 With Java apps deployed on Kubernetes, Docker, or serverless platforms, visibility into pods, nodes, and resource consumption is critical.
 APM tools provide metrics that correlate infrastructure health with JVM performance.

-Top 8 APM Tools for Java in 2025
+Top 8 APM Tools for Java

 1. CubeAPM